 I don’t have any GIS software.
 Where can I get information?

-Since the Railroad Commission exports all data to .SHP and .E00 formats, your primary concern, in regard to using RRC digital map data, is to get a GIS software package capable of importing and using either .SHP or .E00 files.
+Since the Railroad Commission exports all data to .SHP formats, your primary concern, in regard to using RRC digital map data, is to get a GIS software package capable of importing and using .SHP files.

-Environmental Systems Research Institute (ESRI) developed the .SHP file format for use in its ArcView GIS software and developed the .E00 file format for use in its ArcInfo GIS software.
-Both file formats are recognized and accepted industry-wide and are easily imported and used in many GIS and CAD software packages.
+Environmental Systems Research Institute (ESRI) developed the .SHP file format for use in its ArcView GIS software.
+The file format is recognized and accepted industry-wide and is easily imported and used in many GIS and CAD software packages.

 Information about many different popular GIS software packages is available on the Internet.
 At an Internet search engine site, type in "GIS" and "software" and "vendors" In return, you will get the Internet addresses for many different GIS software vendors.

-Your best source for information about ArcView and ArcInfo software is ESRI, the company that produces the software.
+Your best source for information about ArcGIS and ArcInfo software is ESRI, the company that produces the software.
 Their Internet web address is: http://www.esri.com

 I want to make sure I’m buying data for the right areas.
 I also want to make sure RRC GIS data will give me what I’m looking for.
 Is there any way I can preview the data before I buy?